-RC-10.1.1: Valid methods of scoring

-Any goal scored by a robot in the opponent goal will be only valid if the robot taking the kick is inside the opponent side of the field.
-This does not apply if the attacking robot kicks into the goal of its own team.
+RoboCup RoboCup Changes and Comments RC-10.1.1: Any goal scored by a robot in the opponent goal will be only valid if the robot Valid methods taking the kick is inside the opponent side of the field.
+This does not apply if of scoring the attacking robot kicks into the goal of its own team.
 Regardless of this rule, all other rules related to indirect fouls procedures still apply.
 Furthermore, whenever the ball possession is regained by one of the teams, a valid goal can only be scored after the ball has been played by, at least, two robots of the same team.
 Each time the opponent gains exclusive possession of the ball, the team must perform a pass in order to score a valid goal.
 A pass on a set-piece situation (free-kick, kick-off, throw in, etc.) counts as a play between two robots, therefore the receiver robot is allowed to score a valid goal if the opponent did not gain exclusive possession of the ball.
 It is not required that the ball is received on the opponent side of the field.
 For example, a pass can be made on the own side of the field, the ball can be dribbled to the opponent side (as long as it complies with rule RC-12.0.1) and a goal can be scored.
 A penalty kick is an exception of this rule, in which no pass is required to score a valid goal.
 For corner-kicks, free-kicks and throw-ins taken on the opponent side of the field, a touch of a second robot from the same team counts as a "ball received and kicked" for scoring purposes - i.e. the second robot does not need to gain complete control of the ball to score a valid goal.
 In the aforementioned situations, a touch on the ball towards the opponent goal is enough to score a valid goal (in case the ball enters the goal).

-RC-10.1.2: Lobbing from own half

-If a robot makes a lob shot from its own half towards the opponent side of the field without the intention to make a pass and the ball leaves the field, the restart situation is awarded to the opponent team.
-This rule only applies under the following joint conditions:

-- The team has three or more robots on the field; - No team mate is within a radius of 2 meters measured from the point where the ball hits the ground; - The ball reaches its highest point in the lob above a height of 60cm. - The ball leaves the field on the opponent side

-Even if the ball touches and opponent and leaves the field on the opponent side, the next set-play situation would still be awarded to the defending team.
+RoboCup RoboCup Changes and Comments RC-10.1.2: If a robot makes a lob shot from its own half towards the opponent side of the field without the intention to make a page and the hall leaves the field the Lobbing from own half the field without the intention to make a pass and the ball leaves the field, the restart situation is awarded to the opponent team.
+This rule only applies under the following joint conditions: • The team has three or more robots on the field; • No team mate is within a radius of 2 meters measured from the point where the ball hits the ground; • The ball reaches its highest point in the lob above a height of 60cm. • The ball leaves the field on the opponent side Even if the ball touches and opponent and leaves the field on the opponent side, the next set-play situation would still be awarded to the defending team.
 If the ball crosses the goal line, a goal-kick is awarded for the defending team; if it crosses the side line on the defending team side, a throw-in is awarded for that team.
 This is only valid until one of the teams gets control of the ball again.